theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/scheduling_extraction.md

 ### Call in PowerShell

-The following example shows how to call an extraction in PowerShell using the xu.exe command tool (see also [Blog article - Mastering SAP Access with Xtract Universal and Powershell](https://blog.theobald-software.com/2018/04/26/mastering-sap-access-with-xtract-universal-and-powershell/)).<br>
+The following example shows how to call an extraction in PowerShell using the xu.exe /xu.elf commandline tool.
 In the example, the extraction has a dynamic variable that can be set in the script.

 <details>
 <summary>Click here to show PowerShell Script.</summary>